 This Cusco restaurant is known as one of the best places in town for Italian food.
 Their pizzas baked in a wood-fired oven are especially tasty.
 The only problem may be deciding which pizza to order.
 With more than thirty to choose from, one is bound to grab your attention.
 If not, you can always design your own.

 I suggest you start your meal with one of their impressive salads—we loved the signature La Bodega salad, but there are nine to choose from.

-If you’re not in the mood for pizza, the menu features an impressive selection of pastas (including a trout gnocchi I’m dying to try on my next visit), seven different soups, calzones and even a weekend brunch menu.
+If you’re not in the mood for pizza, the menu features an impressive selection of pasta (including trout gnocchi I’m dying to try on my next visit), seven different soups, calzones, and even a weekend brunch menu.

 La Bodega is operated out of the owners’ childhood home.
 This special quality makes the whole experience feel so friendly, welcoming, and intimate.
 They continually strive to cultivate a family-friendly, “at home” vibe with their comfortable atmosphere, great music, and fresh, home-cooked food.
 Like many family-owned and run restaurants in Cusco, La Bodega partners with and donates to several organizations that benefit their community.

 With Cicciolina’s “bread and breakfast” mornings, you can get a delicious breakfast complimented with fresh coffee and pastries from their artisan bakery.